 Education Quality Assurance

-TRU maintains a high standard of quality assurance and holds an Education Quality Assurance (EQA) designation through the BC Ministry of Advanced Education, Skills & Training (AEST).
+TRU maintains a high standard of quality assurance and holds an Education Quality Assurance (EQA) designation through the BC Ministry of Post Secondary Education and Future Skills.
 Standards for maintaining this trademark are outlined on AEST’s website under Education Quality Assurance.
 TRU must meet or exceed these qualifications, set out by the Ministry.

 Designation is assessed on an annual basis.
 The University must demonstrate that it is in compliance with all applicable federal, provincial, and muncipal statutes, regulations, and bylaws.
 Further, TRU must be in good standing with any relevant quality assurance or regulatory body for which the University offers educational programs.